 2019 Triumph Street Scrambler

 Big news for 2019 is a 10-horsepower boost in output, a new magnesium cam cover, a new lightweight crankshaft, dead shafts and balance shafts, a new mass-optimized clutch cover and a new lighter torque-assist clutch.
 It also gets a new Brembo 4-piston front brake caliper and a new cartridge-style fork.
-Pricing is TBD.
+MSRP is $11,000.

 2019 Triumph Street Twin

 The Twin gets the same engine changes as the Scrambler, including the power increase, plus the Brembo 4-piston front brake caliper and a new cartridge-style fork.
 The seat foam is thicker for better comfort and the entire bike has been lightly refreshed.
-Pricing is TBD.
+MSRP is $9,300.

 2019 Ural Gear-Up and cT